Copenhagen Business School

 What's included

-1 video3 readings1 quiz
+1 video3 readings1 assignment

 We've met Jim Barton and followed him on his journey.
 In this module, we turn the ideas we've discussed and developed in the course so far to the case of a real leader.
 What is YOUR assessment of the leadership of Lord John Browne, former CEO of BP